-This faculty-led program in summer 2017 will be led by Dr. Rose-Marie Avin in Economics.
+This faculty-led program in summer 2017 will be led by Dr. Rose-Marie Avin in Economics and Dr. Karen O'Day in Art & Design.
 During May and June, spend three weeks in the beautiful Mendoza region of Argentina learning about social, political, and economic issues facing Argentina today.
 You will explore the role that Argentina and the Mendoza region play in Latin America and the world economy while experiencing the culture and history of the area.

 Through lectures from local Argentine faculty at Universidad de Congreso, you will gain knowledge of the local economy, gender issues, social policy, politics & identity, and more.
 In addition, visits to local wineries, cooking classes, a tour of the Andes Mountains, and exploring a local market will give you insight into the culture and the people.